nomeata/haskell-for-readers/haskell-for-readers.md

 ### Higher order functions

 We created functions when we took expressions that followed a certain pattern, and abstracted over a number that occurred therein.
-But the thing we can abstract over does not have to be a simple number.
+But the thing we can abstract over does not have to be just a simple number.
 It could also be a function!

 Consider the task of calculating the number of digits in the number of digits of a number:
 ```